 Special Assistant for Communications and Outreach

-Coming from a legacy of civil rights leaders in Washington, D.C, Will Jones is dedicated to continuing the heritage of promoting the healthy progression of the nation, specifically among the African-American community.
-Jones is on a mission to impact policies that will keep illicit drugs out of reach for youths and curb the disproportionate targeting of communities of color by drug companies.
-Partnering with national drug policy advisors and leaders around Washington, D.C., Jones founded Two Is Enough (TIE DC) to foster progress in drug education and expose and combat the negative social, health, and economic consequences of legal and illegal drugs.
+Coming from a legacy of civil rights leaders in Washington, D.C, Will Jones is dedicated to continuing the heritage of promoting the healthy progression of the nation, specifically in the African-American community.
+Partnering with national drug policy advisors and leaders around Washington, D.C., in 2014 Jones founded Two Is Enough (TIE DC) to foster progress in drug education and expose and combat the negative social, health, and economic consequences of legal and illegal drugs.

-Mr. Jones graduated Cum Laude from Columbia International University (CIU) with a Bachelor of Science degree in Communications and Business and was inducted into the CIU Delta Epsilon Chi Honor society.
-Mr. Jones has served in various leadership roles and has been a recipient of scholarships and awards for leadership and societal change including: delegate to the South Carolina Student Legislature, president of the CIU African-American Student Association, recipient of CIU Presidential and Leadership scholarships, member of the CIU Student Senate, and a NCCAA scholar athlete.
-Since a teen, Mr. Jones has served in missions, primarily in Quebec and also in the Dominican Republic and France.
-He continues to use different outlets to serve the homeless, low-income, and minority communities here in D.C.
+He is currently working on his MPA at George Washington University.
+He graduated Cum Laude from Columbia International University (CIU) with a Bachelor of Science degree in Communications and Business and was inducted into the CIU Delta Epsilon Chi Honor society.
+Mr. Jones has served in various leadership roles and has been a recipient of scholarships and awards for leadership and societal change including: delegate to the South Carolina Student Legislature, president of the CIU African-American Student Association, recipient of CIU Presidential and Leadership scholarships.

 The Executive Director of the Annenberg Physician Training Program in Addictive Disease, which he started in 2005 to ensure medical student access to training that stimulates them to develop and maintain interest in working with patients with addiction.
 He serves as Chair of the AMA’s Council on Science and Public Health.
 Dr. Gitlow is the President of the American Society of Addiction Medicine, and serves as ASAM’s delegate to the AMA.
 Board certified in general, addiction, and forensic psychiatry, Dr. Gitlow has an active addiction medicine practice.